-Collectors, consisting of a series of fine points, directed against the rotating disc, situated at an angle of 45 degrees to the brush, are also provided.
+Collectors consisting of a series of fine points, which are directed against the rotating discs at an angle of 45 degrees to the brush, are also provided.
+These points are supported on efficiently insulated pillars and connected with the discharging rods.